-Section 8.2 Field Training Officer/Preceptor Pay
+Section 8.3 Field Training Officer/Preceptor Pay

-Effective the first full pay period beginning on or after July 1, 2016, employees covered by this Agreement who are County Certified Paramedics and in the Y03 classification, and designated as Field Training Officers/Paramedics, will receive a differential of three dollars (\$3.00) per hour for all hours in which they serve in this capacity.
+Employees covered by this Agreement who are County Certified Paramedics and in the Y03 classification, and designated as Field Training Officers/Paramedics, will receive a differential of three dollars (\$3.00) per hour for all hours in which they serve in this capacity.
 The differential will be paid bi-weekly.

-Section 8.3 Peer Fitness Trainer Pay
+Section 8.4 Peer Fitness and Physical Fitness Trainer Pay

-Peer Fitness Trainers shall be compensated at a rate of one and one-half percent (11⁄2 %) above their regular base rate of pay.
+Peer Fitness Trainers and Physical Fitness Trainers shall be compensated at a rate of one and one-half percent (11⁄2%) above their regular base rate of pay.
 This is inclusive of compensation for maintaining certification and shall be considered part of the employee's base rate of pay (for the purposes of overtime).
-The Peer Fitness Trainer must complete the required continuing education on their own time and at their own expense.
+Peer Fitness Trainers and Physical Fitness Trainers must complete the required continuing education on their own time and at their own expense.
+Peer Fitness Trainers and Physical Fitness Trainers the actively involved in the Department's Health and Wellness Program to receive the compensation.

-Section 8.4 Training Certification Pay
+Section 8.5 Training Certification Pay